Guide to Calculating Customer Health Scores

 Traditional health scoring systems have generally been seen to be problematic and often leave a CSM or account manager saying ‘so what’ or ‘what now’?
 Some of the problems include:

-• Lagging indicator: Again, a traditional score is based on old data.
+• Again, a traditional score is based on old data.
 What we’re looking for is a score based on fresh data that indicates potential future behavior, a leading indicator.
 We can build strategy and trigger activities from that type of score.

-• Inaccurate: The reliance on legacy data and human input has meant that health score data has historically been unreliable.
+• The reliance on legacy data and human input has meant that health score data has historically been unreliable.

-• Subjective: Too much weight has been given to CSM or rep intuition.
+• Too much weight has been given to CSM or rep intuition.
 This can have a positive impact on the score in an ultra-high-touch scenario but once an element of scale is introduced a mode automated approach is required.

 • Ultimately traditional health scoring can be an unreliable source of data on which to base any kind of engagement strategy.